- Davis Cup betting is here, and it’s completely unique in the tennis world.

 The Davis Cup stands out in the tennis world.
 It’s a team event in an otherwise individual sport.
 Players wear uniforms.
 Matches are called “rubbers.”
 Series are called “ties.”
 The home team selects the surface.

 It’s unique, is what I’m driving at, and among the most interesting events on the tennis calendar.
 It’s almost not really tennis; at least, it exists outside of the ATP tour and is a wholly unique exhibition.
-It also just started (you missed the first round; the quarterfinals run April 6-8) and there are outright odds available at Bet365.
-(Read full Bet365 review.)
+It also just started (you missed the first round; the quarterfinals run April 6-8) and there are outright odds available at Bet365 (Read full Bet365 review) All odds are from February 15, 2018.

 Davis Cup Outright Odds